Robust evidence for dynamical dark energy in light of DESI DR2 and joint ACT, SPT, and Planck data: Methodology and data

 where $w_0$ and $w_a$ are constants representing the present value of the EoS and its evolution with the scale factor.
 This parameterization is capable of accurately reconstructing various EoS for scalar fields and the resulting distance-redshift relations, providing a concise yet effective description of the dynamical evolution of DE.

 \item \textbf{\texttt{Jassal-Bagla-Padmanabhan Parametrization (JBP)}:}

 The JBP parameterization~\cite{Jassal:2005qc} describes the EoS of DE as

-This parameterization includes both linear and quadratic terms in the scale factor and can lead to differences in the dark energy behavior at low redshift compared to CPL, especially when $a$ is close to 1.
+This parameterization includes both linear and quadratic terms in the scale factor and can lead to differences in the DE behavior at low redshift compared to CPL, especially when $a$ is close to 1.

 \item \textbf{\texttt{Barboza-Alcaniz Parametrization (BA)}:}

 The BA parameterization~\cite{Barboza:2008rh} is expressed as

 This parameterization remains well-behaved at both low and high redshifts, showing linear behavior at low redshifts while allowing deviations from the baseline CPL model.